 - Residual ARRs.
 Effective August 1, 2012, PJM is required to offer ARRs to eligible participants when a transmission outage was modeled in the annual ARR allocation, but the facility becomes available during the relevant planning year.
 These ARRs are automatically assigned the month before the effective date and only available on paths prorated in Stage 1 of the annual ARR allocation.
 Residual ARRs are only effective for single, whole months, cannot be self scheduled and their clearing prices are based on monthly FTR auction clearing prices.
-In the first ten months of the 2013 to 2014 planning period PJM allocated a total of 4,527.4 MW of residual ARRs with a total target allocation of \$1,783,870. - ARR Reassignment for Retail Load Switching.
-There were 52,825 MW of ARRs associated with approximately \$498,800 of revenue that were reassigned in the 2012 to 2013 planning period.
-There were 53,988 MW of ARRs associated with approximately \$309,200 of revenue that were reassigned for the first ten months of the 2013 to 2014 planning period.
+In the 2013 to 2014 planning period planning period PJM allocated a total of 15,417.5 MW of residual ARRs with a total target allocation of \$4,683,134. - ARR Reassignment for Retail Load Switching.
+There were 52,825 MW of ARRs associated with \$498,800 of revenue that were reassigned in the 2012 to 2013 planning period.
+There were 64,086 MW of ARRs associated with \$382,100 of revenue that were reassigned for the 2013 to 2014 planning period.

 • Revenue Adequacy.
-For the first ten months of the 2013 to 2014 planning period, the ARR target allocations were \$432.7 million while

-PJM collected \$662.3 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.
+For the 2013 to 2014 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$520.0 million while PJM collected \$593.9 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.
 For the 2012 to 2013 planning period, the ARR target allocations were \$587.0 million while PJM collected \$653.6 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.

 • ARRs as an Offset to Congestion.
 ARRs served as an effective offset against congestion.
-The total revenues received by ARR holders, including self-scheduled FTRs, offset 100 percent of the total congestion costs experienced by these ARR holders in the Day-Ahead Energy Market and the balancing energy market for the first ten months of the 2013 to 2014 planning period and for the 2012 to 2013 planning period.
+The total revenues received by ARR holders, including self-scheduled FTRs, offset 100 percent of the total congestion costs experienced by these ARR holders in the Day-Ahead Energy Market and the balancing energy market for the 2013 to 2014 planning period and for the 2012 to 2013 planning period.